keygen-sh/keygen-go/README.md

 When a `PublicKey` is provided, and the release has a `Signature`, the signature will be cryptographically verified using Ed25519ph before installing.
 The `PublicKey` MUST be a personal Ed25519ph public key.
-It MUST NOT be your Keygen account's public key.
+It MUST NOT be your Keygen account's public key (method will panic if public keys match).

 You can read more about generating a personal keypair and about code signing [here](https://keygen.sh/docs/cli/#code-signing).